zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 * The EditScope's data is to be reverted/cleared as part of completing the 'save' operation (the "create new record" UX scenario).

 For more information about each enum value, see the jsdoc comments around `MsPortalFx.Data.AcceptEditScopeChangesAction` or in `MsPortalFxDocs.js` in Visual Studio or any code editor.

-<a name="legacy-edit-scopes-q-what-should-be-returned-from-saveeditscopechanges-i-don-t-understand-the-different-values-of-the-accepteditscopechangesaction-enum-caveat-anti-pattern"></a>
-#### Caveat / anti-pattern

-There is an important anti-pattern to avoid here re: '`saveEditScopeChanges`'.
-If the AJAX call that saves the user's edits fails, the extension should merely **reject** the '`saveEditScopeChanges`' Promise (which is natural to do with Q Promise-chaining/piping).
-The extension *should not* resolve their Promise with '`AcceptEditScopeChangesAction.DiscardClientChanges`', since this will lose the user's Form edits (a data-loss bug).

-* * *

-<a name="legacy-edit-scopes-common-error-entity-typed-object-array-is-not-known-to-this-edit-scope"></a>
-### Common error: &quot;Entity-typed object/array is not known to this edit scope...&quot;

-SOLUTION:
-EditScope data follows a particular data model.
-In short, the EditScope is a hierarchy of 'entity' objects.
-By default, when the EditScope's '`root`' is an object, this object is considered an 'entity'.
-The EditScope becomes a hierarchy of 'entities' when:
-* the EditScope includes an array of 'entity' objects
-* some EditScope object includes a property that is 'entity'-typed

-An object is treated by EditScope as an 'entity' when type metadata associated with the object is marked as an 'entity' type (see [here](#entity-type) and the EditScope video located at [here](portalfx-legacy-editscopes.md) for more details).

-Every 'entity' object is tracked by the EditScope as being created/updated/deleted.
-Extension developers define 'entities' at a granularity that suit their scenario, making it easy to determine what in their larger EditScope/Form data model has been user-edited.

-Now, regarding the error above, once the EditScope is initialized/loaded, 'entities' can be introduced and removed from the EditScope only via EditScope APIs.
-It is an unfortunate design limitation of EditScope that extensions cannot simply make an observable change to add a new 'entity' object or remove an existing 'entity' from the EditScope.
-If an extension tries to do an observable add (make an observable change that introduces an 'entity' object into the EditScope), they'll encounter the error discussed here.

-To correctly (according to the EditScope design) add or remove an 'entity' object into/out of an EditScope, here are APIs that are useful:
-* ['`applyArrayAsEdits`'](#apply-array-as-edits) - This API accepts a new array of 'entity' objects.
-The EditScope proceeds to diff this new array against the existing EditScope array items, determine which 'entity' objects are created/updated/deleted, and then records the corresponding user edits.
-* '`getCreated/addCreated`' - These APIs allow for the addition of new, 'created' entity objects.
-The '`getCreated`' method returns a distinct, out-of-band array that collects all 'created' entities corresponding to a given 'entity' array.
-The '`addCreated`' method is merely a helper method that places a new 'entity' object in this '`getCreated`' array.
-* '`markForDelete`' - 'Deleting' an 'entity' from the EditScope is treated as a non-destructive operation.
-This is so that - if the extension chooses - they can render 'deleted' (but unsaved) edits with strike-through styling (or equivalent).
-Calling this '`markForDelete`' method merely puts the associated 'entity' in a 'deleted' state.

-* * *

-<a name="legacy-edit-scopes-common-error-entity-typed-object-array-is-not-known-to-this-edit-scope-common-error-scenario"></a>
-#### Common error scenario

-SOLUTION:
-Often, extensions encounter this "Entity-typed object/array is not known to this edit scope..." error as a side-effect of modeling their data as 'entities' binding with [editable grid](#editable-grid) in some ParameterProvider Blade.
-Then, commonly, the error is encountered when applying the array edits in a corresponding ParameterCollector Blade.
-Here are two schemes that can be useful to avoid this error:
-* Use the [`applyArrayAsEdits'](#apply-array-as-edits) EditScope method mentioned above to commit array edits to an EditScope.
-* Define type metadata for this array *twice* - once only for editing the data in an editable grid (array items typed as 'entities'), and separately for committing to an EditScope in the ParameterCollector Blade (array items typed as not 'entities').

-* * *

-<a name="legacy-edit-scopes-editable-object-not-present"></a>
-### Editable object not present

-***"Encountered a property 'foo' on an editable object that is not present on the original object..."***

-SOLUTION:
-As discussed in [portalfx-extensions-faq-forms.md#key-value-pairs](portalfx-extensions-faq-forms.md#key-value-pairs), the extension should mutate the EditScope/Form model by making observable changes and by calling EditScope APIs.
-For any object residing in the `EditScope`, merely adding and removing keys cannot be detected by `EditScope` or by the FX at large and, consequently, edits cannot be tracked.
-When an extension attempts to add or remove keys from an `EditScope` object, this puts the `EditScope` edit-tracking in an inconsistent state.
-When the `EditScope` detects such an inconsistency, it issues the `Encountered a property...` error to encourage the extension developer to use only observable changes and `EditScope` APIs to mutate/change the EditScope/Form model.

 * * *